 These moments that ‘jolt the audience’ through the mixing of two apparently opposing epistemic modes of address – documentary factuality and music-video artifice – confound the viewer’s expectations of conventional documentary aesthetics and of a film in the tradition of other documentaries or cultural products related to pornography.
-What is usually portrayed as the grim and exploitative reality of the sex industry (as in The Dark Side of Porn) is portrayed here through a highly stylised and titillating mise-en-scene that is not judgemental or valenced but is simply visually and aurally intriguing.
-Several other documentaries, such as Sex: The Annabel Chong Story and Thinking XXX, also feature stylised settings but only as part of the pro-filmic world in which places (for example, strip bars) and situations (for example, photo and film shoots) are simply observed.
-In stark contrast, PTM’s stylised settings have been overtly constructed for the sole purpose of the film and the spectator’s consumption.
+What is usually portrayed as the grim and exploitative reality of the sex industry (as in The Dark Side of Porn) is relayed here through a highly stylised and titillating mise-en-scène that is neither judgemental nor valenced, but simply visually and aurally intriguing.
+Several other documentaries, such as Sex: The Annabel Chong Story and Thinking XXX, also feature stylised settings but only as part of the pro-filmic world in which places (for example, strip bars) and situations (e.g. photo and film shoots) are simply observed.
+In stark contrast, Pornography: The Musical’s stylised settings have been overtly constructed for the sole purpose of the film and the spectator’s consumption.
 Artifice and performance are no longer simply an illustration or backdrop, but are foregrounded and thematised.

 The correlation between the spectator’s unmet expectations in terms of documentary style/genre and the representation of porn politicises Hill’s authorial reflexivity beyond questions of aesthetics.
 Nichols explains that ‘political reflexivity’ comprises unexpected modes of representation that provoke an awareness of the representation of social organisation and the assumptions that support it, framing localised audience experience with a wider socio-cultural experience and incorporating the spectator as a reflective social actor.
-This socio-cultural awareness may well prompt the audience to question and reconfigure ossified stereotypes about pornography, as watching PTM inevitably challenges Bhabha’s fixity of stereotypes.
+This socio-cultural awareness may well prompt the audience to question and reconfigure ossified stereotypes about pornography, as watching Pornography: The Musical inevitably challenges Bhabha’s fixity of stereotypes.

 This wide-ranging exchange between filmmaker and spectator is best summed up by Paget and Roscoe, who observe that: